• Skip to primary navigation

 Ingredients for Chinese Steamed Spare Ribs with Black Bean Sauce

-• Spare Ribs - For this recipe, we use side ribs (aka spare ribs).
-If you can, ask your butcher to cut them lengthwise across the ribs into 1-inch strips.
-Then when you get home you cut these up into small 1-inch bite-sized pieces.
+- Spare Ribs - For this steamed pork rib recipe, we use side ribs (aka spare ribs).
+Ask your butcher to cut them lengthwise across the ribs into 1-inch strips if you can.
+Then when you get home, you cut these up into small 1-inch bite-sized pieces.
 This makes it easier to eat and quicker to cook.

-• Fermented black beans are dried salty black beans that have been fermented in salt and ginger.
-They are quite strong and salty so a little goes a long long way.
-I like to give them a quick rinse to remove any excess salt - the bonus is it reconstitutes this a bit as well.
-You can find these at any Chinese grocery store or online on Amazon.
+- Fermented black beans are dried salty black beans fermented in salt and ginger.
+They are potent and salty, so a little goes a long way.
+I like to give them a quick rinse to remove any excess salt - the bonus is it also reconstitutes this a bit.
+You can find these at any Asian supermarket or online on Amazon.

-• Garlic and Sesame Oil - This duo gives this steamed spare rib dish a lot of flavor, do not omit them.
+- Garlic and Sesame Oil - This duo gives this steamed spare rib dish a lot of flavors, do not omit them.

-• Soy Sauce - If you cannot find dark soy sauce, you can substitute it with regular soy sauce.
+- Soy Sauce - If you cannot find dark soy sauce, substitute it with regular soy sauce.
 It only adds a browner color to the final dish.
-Definitely do not substitute the regular soy sauce out, it gives this dish its savoriness and umami flavor.
+Do not substitute the regular soy sauce (aka light soy sauce), it gives this dish its savoriness and umami flavor.

-• Corn Starch - I mix corn starch into the marinade right before I steam the spare ribs so that it thickens the sauce.
-The cornstarch also creates allows the sauce to coat the spare ribs better to give them more flavor and gives it a great mouthfeel as well.
+- Potato Starch/Corn Starch - I mix potato starch into the marinade right before I steam the spare ribs to thicken the sauce.
+The starch also allows the sauce to coat the spare ribs better to give them more flavor and a great mouthfeel.
+If you want a more velvety and silky dish, use potato starch instead of cornstarch.

 3 Ways to Make a Steamer at Home to Steam Food